Last updated on March 28, 2022

 One of the most cherished Christmas traditions is sending cards to friends and family members.
 Some even break off a small piece of opłatek and put the rest inside their Christmas cards.
 This way you can technically share it with your loved ones even if you’re apart on Christmas Eve.

 While I believe sending cards is a lovely gesture, I stopped doing it a few years ago because I found they pile up very quickly.
-I’ve been searching for an alternative, so when Paperless Post asked me if I would like to try out their card services (gifted service), I jumped at the chance!
+I’ve been searching for an alternative, so when Paperless Post asked me if I would like to check out their online cards (gifted service), I jumped at the chance!
 Using their service is super easy.
 You purchase virtual coins and use them to customise and send out your greeting cards or invitations.
-I love the fact that you get to design every single aspect of your card – an envelope, envelope liner, backdrop, postmark, even a stamp.
+I love the fact that you get to design every single aspect of your card – the envelope, envelope liner, backdrop, postmark, even the stamp.
 If you are sending out an invitation, you can use the website to monitor people’s responses.
 You can even add an RSVP question (meal preferences, how many people will be in attendance, and so on).

 As a fashion lover, the main selling point for me was the fact that they collaborated with some of the world’s best designers, fashion houses and brands, including Anthropologie, Kate Spade, Oscar de la Renta and Vera Wang, to bring out a wide range of unique designs for any occasion.
 If you are on a budget or would like to try out their service before committing to a premium plan, fear not.
 They have nearly 1,000 free invitation and greeting cards to choose from!
 There’s no option to add a virtual opłatek just yet (I jest), but I had a lot fun customising and sending out cards to my loved ones nevertheless!